 Renewable and Clean Energy

-See also Master's Degree Requirements in School of Engineering section in the bulletin and consult with the advisor.
+See also Master's Degree Requirements in the School of Engineering section in the catalog and consult with the advisor.

 RCL 524.
 Electrochemical Power.
 3 Hours

 The course will cover fundamental as well as engineering aspects of fuel cell technology.
 Specifically, the course will cover basic principles of electrochemistry, electrical conductivity (electronic and ionic) of solids, and development/design of major fuel cells (alkaline, polymer electrolyte, phosphoric acid, molten carbonate, and solid oxide).
 A major part of the course will focus on solid oxide fuel cells (SOFC), as it is emerging to be dominant among various fuel cell technologies.
 The SOFC can readily and safely use many common hydrocarbon fuels such as natural gas, diesel, gasoline, alcohol, and coal gas.

 Prerequisite(s): (MEE 301, MEE 312) or permission of instructor.

 This course will provide an overview of the range of fuels derived from biological materials and processes, with a focus on anaerobic digestion, bioethanol and biodiesel and production of synethetic fuel from biological materials.
 The course will include an overview of the biochemistry of energy production in biological systems, discussions of the economics and environmental sustainability of biofuels, and a review of reactor and separation systems concepts relevant to biofuel production.
 Prerequisite(s): EGR 202, CHM 123, or consent of instructor.